-Sustainable investment means an investment in Does this financial product have a sustainable investment objective? an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies ●● □ Yes ●○ ✓ No It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments follow good governance practices.
-The EU Taxonomy is a in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under classification system laid the EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
-That Regulation does not include o list of acciently in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. $\checkmark$ with a social objective It will make a minimum of sustainable investments with a social objective: It promotes E/S characteristics, but will not make any sustainable investments
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay Yes It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy ✓ No It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments with an environmental objective in in economic activities that do not qualify as environmentally sustaina under the EU Taxonomy economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+It will make a minimum of sustainable investments with a social objective:% with a social objective It promotes E/S characteristics, but will not make any sustainable investments